Performance of the ATLAS RPC detector and Level-1 muon barrel trigger at $\sqrt{s}=13$ TeV: RPC detector performance measurements

 \subsection{RPC detector performance}

 The RPC efficiency for muon-induced signals is shown in Figure~\ref{pic:PanelEffDist} for all RPC modules without known defects using data from one representative ATLAS run.
 The efficiency is computed using signal hits, defined in Section~\ref{subsec:RPC_response}.
 The efficiency for $\eta$ and $\phi$ panels belonging to the same module is computed independently by requiring at least one hit in $\eta$ or $\phi$ strips, respectively.
 The module (gas gap) efficiency is computed by requiring at least one hit either in $\eta$ or $\phi$ strips belonging to the same module.
 The gap efficiency corresponds to the intrinsic RPC efficiency to detect a muon-induced avalanche.
-The $\eta$/$\phi$ panel efficiency includes the efficiency for the FE electronics to register the avalanche signal, which is estimated from the difference between the module efficiency and $\eta$/$\phi$ panel efficiency to be approximately 97\%.
+The efficiency of the individual $\eta$ or $\phi$ panel within a module includes the additional effect due to intrinsic efficiency of the FE electronics to register the avalanche signal.
+This FE efficiency is estimated as the difference between the module efficiency and individual $\eta$ or $\phi$ panel efficiency.
+The average efficiency of the FE electronics to record the avalanche signal is measured to be approximately 97\%.
+This number also includes small contributions from a few faulty strips in some of the panels.

 The RPC detector efficiency is plotted as a function of time in Figure~\ref{pic:GapPanelMeanEffTime}, which shows the $\eta$/$\phi$ panel efficiency and gas gap efficiency.
 The mean detector efficiency in each ATLAS run is computed by averaging over all active RPC modules with efficiency greater than 50\%, which represent about 90\% of the total number of modules.
 A small increase in the average efficiency of about 0.3\% in August 2018 was due to adjustments of FE thresholds.
 No significant ageing effects have been observed during 2018 while the ATLAS detector recorded approximately {\ilumi} of proton--proton collision data.